Jyoee18/UG_Project/README.md

 ## Description

-The AMR (Antimicrobial Resistance) Sequence Retrieval Tool is a Python script that facilitates the retrieval of AMR-related sequences from a given input FASTA file based on start and end positions provided in an Excel file.
-It processes the input files and generates an Excel file containing the retrieved sequences along with their associated resistance information.
+The AMR (Antimicrobial Resistance) Sequence Retrieval Tool is a Python script that facilitates the retrieval of AMR sequences from a given input FASTA file based on start and end positions provided in an Excel file.
+It processes the input files and generates an Excel file containing the retrieved sequences along with their associated informations.

 ## Features